The Local Structure of Compactified Jacobians: Introduction

-Theorem~\ref{Thm: PolishedMainThm} is a consequence of Theorems~\ref{Thm: MainActionThm} and \ref{Thm: MainLocStr} (see also Remarks~\ref{Rem: TTorus}, \ref{remmtpf}).
+Theorem~\ref{Thm: MainThmA} is a consequence of Theorems~\ref{Thm: MainActionThm} and \ref{Thm: MainLocStr} (see also Remarks~\ref{Rem: TTorus}, \ref{remmtpf}).
 We discuss the proof in more detail below.
 The rings $\widehat {A(\Gamma)}$ appearing above are further studied in \cite{local2}.
 In the notation of that paper, $\widehat {A(\Gamma)}$ is the completion of the ring $A(\Gamma)$ defined in \cite[Theorem A]{local2}, and the action of $T_\Gamma$ in both papers is the same.
 It is shown in \cite[Theorem A]{local2} that the invariant subring $A(\Gamma)^{T_\Gamma}$ is isomorphic to the cographic ring $R(\Gamma)$ defined in \cite[Definition 1.4]{local2}.
 In particular, the completed local ring of the compactified Jacobian is isomorphic to a power series ring over a completion of the cographic toric face ring $R(\Gamma)$.
 A number of geometric properties of cographic rings are established in \cite{local2}, and some consequences for compactified Jacobians are discussed in Theorem~\ref{Thm: MainThmB} below.
 The geometric and combinatorial properties of the rings $\widehat {B(\Gamma)}^{T_\Gamma}$ will be described in more detail by the authors in \cite{CMKV3}.

-\begin{theoremalpha} Suppose $\PXdb$ is a Caporaso--Pandharipande compactified Jacobian associated to an automorphism-free curve, or an Oda--Seshadri Jacobian, or a Simpson Jacobian.
-Then: \begin{enumerate}[(i)] \item $\PXdb$ has Gorenstein, semi log-canonical (slc) singularities.
-In particular, $\PXdb$ is seminormal. \item Let $I$ be a poly-stable rank $1$, torsion-free sheaf that corresponds to a point $x\in \PXdb$.
-Then $x$ lies in the smooth locus of $\PXdb$ if and only if $I$ fails to be locally free only at separating nodes of the dual graph of $X$. \end{enumerate} \end{theoremalpha}
+\begin{theoremalpha} Let $\bar{J}(X)$ be a compactified Jacobian of a nodal curve $X$. \begin{enumerate}[(i)] \item $\bar{J}(X)$ has Gorenstein, semi log-canonical (slc) singularities.
+In particular, $\bar{J}(X)$ is seminormal. \item Let $[I]\in \bar{J}(X)$ with $I$ polystable.
+Then $[I]$ lies in the smooth locus of $\bar{J}(X)$ if and only if $I$ fails to be locally free only at separating nodes of the dual graph of $X$. \end{enumerate} \end{theoremalpha}